OPM/ResInsight-UserDocumentation/content/3d-main-window/FlowVectorResult.md

 ![]({{< relref "" >}}images/3d-main-window/FlowVectorResult.PNG)

-The Flow Vector Result View lets the user investigate fluxes by visualizing flow vectors in the oil field.
+The Flow Vector Result View lets the user investigate fluxes by visualizing flow vectors in the reservoir.
 It allows for selecting and combining different fluids and directions.
-Vectors can be combined, scaled or neglected.
+Selected vectors can be combined and scaled.

 ### Open the Flow Vector Result View